cassiebaer/ucph-msc-thesis-dpdt/docs/ProblemStatement.md

 ## Learning Objectives

 At the end of the semester, the students should be able to:

-* implement a prototype of a programming language with differential privacy built into the type-system, or explain why this is not possible
+* implement a prototype of a programming language with differential privacy built into the type-system
+* explain essential concepts from differential privacy, e.g. metrics and algorithms
+* explain the basics of dependent types and motivate their usage
 * analyze the use of dependent types for enforcing differential privacy constraints
+* design a simple, embedded domain-specific (type) language (EDSL)
-* implement and analyze differential privacy algorithms in the prototype language (if it exists)
+* demonstrate examples of differential privacy algorithms in the prototype language
-* discuss and justify the design decisions made during the implementation of the prototype language (from a programming languages perspective)
+* justify design decisions made during the implementation of the prototype language (from a programming languages perspective)

 ## Rough Implementation Outline

-We plan to embed our implementation within the dependently-typed language, Idris (idris-lang.org).
+We plan to embed our implementation within the dependently-typed language, Idris (idris-lang.org), as an EDSL.
-This will allow us to take advantage of Idris’ parser and advanced type-system as we explore how to embed differential privacy metrics.
+This will allow us to take advantage of Idris' parser and advanced type-system as we explore the embedding of differential privacy metrics.